MoaazMoustafa/Django-Ecommerce/README.md

 which I recommend to anyone who wants to dig deep into Django.
 It covers a lot of topics from beginner to advanced ones.
 I have learned a lot from it
 - Dealing with sessions
-- Testing every part of your project such as models, views, URLs, ...etc
+- Testing every part of your project such as models, views, URLs, ...etc The full tutorial code can be found [here](https://github.com/veryacademy/django-ecommerce-project).